 August 31, 2016 by Soo Ee

 It was refreshing to run at a new venue.
-Singapore is a small place so most runs were usually at the Gardens by the bay and east coast park area.
+Singapore is just too small.

-The good clear sky with no haze and thick humidity made it even more comfortable to run.
-The organizers, Spacebib didn’t let out anything with regard to cancellation, even though the Facebook page was filled with worries that the race might be cancelled.
-There was no reassurances with regard to what they intended to do if the haze continued to be in the unhealthy range. was thankful the sky started clearing close to 6.00 pm.
-As I was checking the Facebook page to see if there was any updates, I read some of the comments other people posted.
-Some were pretty harsh, others were expressing concern and disappointment over the could be cancelled event .
+It was good there was no cancellation.
+There were news of that happening, but we decided we will continue even if it was cancelled.
+No one or dust particles was going to stop us.
+The organizers’ Facebook page was filled with worries that the might worsen in the evening hours.
+There was no reassurances with regard to what they intended to do if the haze continued to be in the unhealthy range.
+We were thankful the sky started clearing close to 6.00 pm.
+Some of the comments posted were pretty harsh.
 There was a guy who mentioned that if the organizers were to cancel the race, this would be the first and last time he will be running in this race.
-I thought that was a bit unfair to the organizers because it wasn’t like they could control what went on.
-Anyway, the general feel was to hope the race would go on.
-So when they finally announced all was good to go, everyone was happy.
+I thought that was a bit unfair to the organizers because it wasn’t like they could control what went on in the heavens above.

-No finisher tee was given because it was a 12km max run.
-I didn’t really fancy the tee they gave us (bright green) so that was okay.
-I was actually hoping that the tee might be dark colored because it was a night run but then again, precisely because it was a night run, we had to wear something brightly colored to be seen in the dark of dusk.
+No finisher tee was given.
+I was actually hoping that the running tee might be dark colored because it was a night run but then again, precisely because it was a night run, we had to wear something brightly colored to be seen in the dark of dusk.

 The medal is nicely shaped like a tear drop.
 Easy to hold in my palm to take pictures with.
 Not too big and chunky and fitted nicely in my small waist pouch.